vincentverstraeten/thehealthyendpoint/content/english/about.md

   - title: Device Management
     icon: las fa-solid fa-laptop-medical
     description: Endpoint Management.
-  - title: Automation
+  - title: Security
-    icon: las fa-solid fa-robot
+    icon: las fa-solid fa-shield-heart
     description: Automate the deployment and management of your devices.
   - title: Automation
     icon: las fa-solid fa-robot
     description: Automate the deployment and management of your devices.
-  - title: Security
-    icon: las fa-solid fa-shield-heart
-    description: Securing devices.

 ---
 I'm Vincent Verstraeten and welcome to The Healthy Endpoint.